nicholasjroy/sandbox-agent/README.md

 # sandbox-agent

-A lightweight `ClaudeSDKClient` agent that executes code in an isolated E2B sandbox to solve a user-defined task.
+Lightweight `ClaudeSDKClient` agent that executes code in an isolated E2B sandbox to solve a user-defined task.

 Since the agent loop runs locally and a single `run_python` tool forwards the agent's code to the sandbox, no secrets (like `ANTHROPIC_API_KEY`) are exposed to it.
 The user can optionally upload local directories to `/home/user/` in the sandbox, and any files the agent writes to `/home/user/output/` (e.g., final answer markdowns, CSVs) are automatically downloaded.